 Required all state buildings, including schools, to have gender-neutral single occupancy bathrooms.

-All state-owned or operated buildings, including school facilities, are now required to have gender-neutral, single occupancy bathrooms
+All state-owned or operated buildings, including school facilities, are now required to have gender-neutral, single-occupancy bathrooms.

-Mental health professionals are now prohibited from using conversion therapy on patients under 18 years old.
+Banned the use of conversion therapy on minors and mental health professionals are now prohibited from using conversion therapy on patients under 18 years old.

 Brought state abortion laws up-to-date with Roe v.
 Wade New York State’s abortion laws now mirror the federal protections outlined by Roe v.
 Wade, and abortion no longer resides in the criminal code.

 Ended the use of the gay/trans “panic” defense in court LGBTQ+ New Yorkers who are victims of hate crimes can no longer be blamed for the violence committed against them.

+Protected LGBTQ+ families by legalizing gestational surrogacy.
 Removed outdated barriers to parenthood, bringing state law in line with modern medical science and legal best practices that have been adopted across the country.

+Broadened the accessibility of gender-neutral bathrooms statewide.
 Ensured all New Yorkers can access public accommodations without fear of discrimination or harassment, regardless of their gender expression or identity.

-Ended a discriminatory statute used to target, harass, coerce, and arrest cisgender and transgender women of color as well as gender-expansive people for how they dress, or for simply existing in public spaces.
+Repealed the ‘Walking While Trans’ ban.
+Ended a discriminatory statute used to target, harass, coerce, and arrest cisgender and transgender women of color as well as gender-expansive people for how they dress or for simply existing in public spaces.

-Secured funding for the LGBT Health & Human Services Network, which supports 70 organizations that provide free and low-cost, affirming health care services to LGBTQ+ people statewide.
+Secured funding for the LGBT Health & Human Services Network, which supports 70 organizations that provide free and low-cost, affirming healthcare services to LGBTQ+ people statewide.